jupyterhub/zero-to-jupyterhub-k8s/doc/source/getting-started.rst

 To get started, we recommend beginning with the first item on our `main page <index.html>`_.
-If you'd like to know how to expand and customize your jupyterhub setup, check out `extending jupyterhub <extending-jupyterhub.html>`_.
-Finally, for a more extensive description of the tools and services that JupyterHub utilizes, see our `technology and tools <tools.html>`_ page.
+If you'd like to know how to expand and customize your jupyterhub setup, check out :ref:`extending-jupyterhub`.
+Finally, for a more extensive description of the tools and services that JupyterHub utilizes, see our :ref:`tools` page.
 Also, don't hesitate to reach out at our `issues page`_ on github.

 .. _issues page: https://github.com/jupyterhub/zero-to-jupyterhub-k8s/issues